humanitycodes/codelab/README.md

 ## SSL Certificate Renewal

-The SSL certificate for codelab.cas.msu.edu is automatically managed and renewed by Heroku.
-More information can be found in the _Domains and Certificates_ section of the `msu-lansing-codes` settings page at heroku.com.
+The SSL certificates for [codelab.cas.msu.edu](https://codelab.cas.msu.edu) and [codelab517.com](https://codelab517.com) are automatically managed and renewed by Heroku.
+More information can be found in the _Domains and Certificates_ section of the respective environment's settings on [heroku.com](https://dashboard.heroku.com/apps).